 Start Supplemental Information

-On May 13, 2009 Commerce published in the Federal Register the antidumping duty order on welded line pipe from China.
+On January 23, 2009, Commerce published in the Federal Register the CVD order on welded line pipe from China.

 On April 1, 2019, Commerce published the notice of initiation of this sunset review of the Order, pursuant to section 751(c) of the Tariff Act of 1930, as amended (the Act).

-On April 16, 2019, Commerce received a timely and complete notice of intent to participate in the sunset review from California Steel Industries, TMK IPSCO, Welspun Tubular, and Zekelman Industries (collectively, domestic interested parties), within the deadline specified in 19 CFR 351.218(d)(1)(i).
+On April 17, 2019, Commerce received a notice of intent to participate from California Steel Industries, Inc., TMK IPSCO, Welspun Tubular LLC, and Zekelman Industries (collectively, the domestic interested Start Printed Page 38214parties).

 The domestic interested parties claimed interested party status under section 771(9)(C) of the Act as manufacturers in the United States of the domestic like product.